Best Things To Do Koh Samet in 21/22

 Enjoy the Koh Samet nightlife

-Along a wide stretch of Sai Kaew and Ao Phai on Koh Samet, there is a vibrant nightlife scene.
+Along a wide stretch of Sai Kaew (check out Sai Kaew beach) and Ao Phai on Koh Samet, there is a Koh Samet vibrant nightlife scene.
 These bars, which cater to backpackers and budget visitors, are copies of one another in terms of general atmosphere, music, and cocktail menus.
 Most have cushioned loungers and low tables set upright on the sand, illuminated by kerosene lamps.
 And, notwithstanding the fierce rivalry, each seems to promise either a happy hour deal or a drinking game in which you are rewarded with a couple of free drinks.

 Expect a huge crowd from Bangkok to share your beachfront room from Thursday to Saturday, as well as tempting drink specials to fit.
 If you don’t mind sharing, a ‘bucket’ of local whisky mixed with ice and an energy drink seems to be the locals’ tradition.
 Late into the evening, expect to see a line of fire-dancing performances break out along the sand, which is often a sight that attracts a huge crowd of spectators.